learn-co-curriculum/curriculum-team/scripts/README.md

 }
 ```

-This logs each repository URL in order on a trackSave the console output and
+This logs each repository URL in order on a track.
+Save the console output and
 modify the text so that each repo is on a line in the following structure:

 ```